mcltn/invoiceAnalysisV2/README.md

    - Leave Custom event data blank, click Next.
    - Choose Event Consumer.
 Choose Component Type of Job, Choose The Job Name for the job you created in Step 1.
 Click Next.
    - Review configuration Summary; click create.
+6. To Run report "On Demand" click ***Submit job***
-6. Logging for job can be found from job screen, by clicking Actions, Logging
+7. Logging for job can be found from job screen, by clicking Actions, Logging